 Please do look at the curriculum map for more details of what we will be focussing on this term.

-We look forward to talking to you all at the upcoming parents’ evenings which will take place later this term.
+We look forward to seeing you all at the upcoming parents’ evenings which will take place on Tues 12th and Thurs 14th March.

 Many Thanks for your support,

 This term our topic is The RMS Titanic – we will be learning about this iconic vessel and how it came to a tragic end.
 The children will learn about the ships construction and what it was like on-board!

 Our writing this term will focus on writing a non-chronological report about The Titanic.
 As always, we will be using a talk for writing approach which will enable children to become really confident with the structure and language used in report writing, before they create their own reports.

 Our whole class reading books this term will introduce the children to Roald Dahl.
 We will start with the story of The Enormous Crocodile and will finish with The Giraffe, The Pelly and Me.

 In maths children will be developing their addition and subtraction skills within 10 and then 20.
 There will also be plenty of practical opportunities for children to learn when we teach both the height and length and weight and volume units of work.

 PE this term will take place on Wednesday and Friday, so please ensure children have kits in school on these days.